 Grapefruit Lime Spritzer

-Ingredients: Leave it to Jessica from How Sweet Eats to whip up a drink that's this beautiful.
+Ingredients: Leave it to Jessica Merchant from How Sweet Eats to whip up a drink that's this beautiful.
 Grapefruit Italian soda forms the blush hue of this concoction, and then freshly squeezed lime juice, crushed ice, and club soda finish things off.
-Jessica also recommends coating the rim in Himalayan salt, too.
+Merchant also recommends coating the rim in Himalayan salt.

 Rainbow Coconut Water Spritzers